tfournet/rewst_university/outline.md

 ### Building With Rewst

+_Audience: Advanced MSP Engineers, Automation engineers, or MSP Automation Consultants who have not extensively used Rewst.
+Previous experience automating processes with technologies such as PowerShell, RMMs, or enterprise tools will be useful._
 ##### Getting Started

 ###### Logging in
-Access to the Rewst platform is at https://app.rewst.io.
+Access to the Rewst platform is from the main URL at https://app.rewst.io.
 Rewst uses Microsoft Azure AD as its authenticator, so your own Azure Active Directory log in will allow you into the platform.
-If you do not have access, either someone from your organization must invite you, or you will need to be set up with Rewst.
+If you do not have access, either someone from your organization must invite your account, or you will need to be set up with Rewst.
 Contact us if you need help getting in.
 ###### Integration Setup
 Working with Rewst starts with Integrations.
 These really need to be set up in order to unlock the power of automating processes that work between multiple systems.
 Configuring an integration is usually fairly simple: Choose the integration you want to configure, set up an API account within that application, and then provide the details in the Rewst Integrations page.